Galileo-Galilei/kedro-mlflow-tutorial/README.md

 The project is divided into 3 applications (i.e. subfolders in the [src/kedro_mlflow_tutorial/pipelines](https://github.com/Galileo-Galilei/kedro-mlflow-tutorial/tree/main/src/kedro_mlflow_tutorial/pipelines)).
 The reasons for such a division is detailed in [kedro-mlflow's documentation]():

 - etl: This app contains 2 pipelines:
   - `etl_instances`: this pipeline creates the "instances" dataset, which is the input of the ml app.
-The ``instances`` dataset represent the raw data any user of your ml pipeline should sent you.
+The ``instances`` dataset represent the raw data any user of your ml pipeline should send you.
 In practice this is a business object (here, raw text), not something that requires heavy preprocessing from your user.
-  - `etl_labels`: this pipeline creates the "instances" dataset, which is another input of the ml app since our task is supervised.
+  - `etl_labels`: this pipeline creates the "labels" dataset, which is another input of the ml app since our task is supervised.
 It must be a different pipeline from the one which creates the instances because when you will deploy your model, the labels will not be available!
 - ml: This app contains 2 pipelines:
-  - ``training``: this pipeline train and persist your machine learning model as well as any necessary artifacts (here, a tokenizer) which will be reused by inference
+  - ``training``: this pipeline trains and persists your machine learning model as well as any necessary artifacts (here, a tokenizer) which will be reused by inference.
-  - ``inference``: this pipeline is the one you will deployed to your end user.
-It take ``instances`` and returns ``predictions``
+  - ``inference``: this pipeline is the one you will deploy to your end user.
+It takes ``instances`` and returns ``predictions``
-  - it is possible to add many other pipelines, e.g. `monitoring` (takes ``instances`` and return stats on predictions), `evaluation` (takes ``instances`` and ``labels`` and returns updated model metrics), `explanation` (takes instances and returns model explanations likes shap values, activation maps...).
+  - it is possible to add many other pipelines, e.g. `monitoring` (takes ``instances`` and return stats on predictions), `evaluation` (takes ``instances`` and ``labels`` and returns updated model metrics), `explanation` (takes instances and returns model explanations like shap values, activation maps...).
 We do not add such pipelines to keep the example simple
 - user_app: This application is composed of as many pipelines as you have use cases you want to use your model for.
 In this example, we will stick to a single pipeline:
-  - ``user_app``: this pipelines takes a mlflow model (the entire inference pipeline), or directly the predictions and performs all the business logic.
+  - ``user_app``: this pipeline takes a mlflow model (the entire inference pipeline), or directly the predictions and performs all the business logic.

 > For the sake of simplicity and educational purpose, we will keep the etl and user_app pipelines very simple and focus on the ml pipelines.
 In real life, etl and user_app may be very complex.